bbros-dev/goose/examples/the-internet/README.md

 NOTE: Since Docker runs as rootfully by default we discourage using any container in this mode.
 The following assumes you run your conatiners under an appropriately 'jailed' user account.

-Build containers for Goose The-Internet:
+Build containers for Swanling The-Internet:

 ```bash
 docker build --rm --tag the-internet --file Dockerfile/the-internet .
 docker build --rm --tag gti --file Dockerfile/gti .
 ```

-Launch containers for Goose The-Internet:
+Launch containers for Swanling The-Internet:

 - Docker users can used `docker-compose up`.